MithileshGungah/MithileshGungah/README.md

 <h3 align="left">Some Fun Facts About Me:</h3>

-- I am a naturally curious person who loves figuring things out
+- Naturally curious, always eager to explore new data challenges and uncover insights
-- I enjoy quiet focus time when working on something interesting
+- Thrive during focused, deep-work sessions on complex problems
-- I strive for perfection, not only in my work but in the daily things I do in life
+- Committed to delivering high-quality results, with attention to detail in both work and everyday life
-- I believe quality is better than quantity
+- Believe in quality over quantity, prioritizing meaningful impact in everything I do
-- I am always learning, not just in tech but in life
+- Lifelong learner, continuously expanding skills in tech and beyond

 ---